apache/nutch/src/plugin/lib-selenium/README.md

 Your can run Nutch in Docker.
 Check  some examples at https://github.com/sbatururimi/nutch-test.
-Don't forget to update Dockefile to point to the original Nutch repository when updated.
+Don't forget to update Dockerfile to point to the original Nutch repository when updated.

 # Contributors
 Stas Batururimi [s.batururimi@gmail.com]